edsu/mediator/README.md

 [![Build Status](https://secure.travis-ci.org/edsu/mediuminator.png)](http://travis-ci.org/edsu/mediuminator)

 mediuminator works by listening to a [filtered Twitter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) for `medium.com` urls.
-When tweets are found, the medium url is identified which is then used to extract relevant metadata from Medium pages, which is then saved off in the database.
+When tweets are found, the medium url is used to extract relevant metadata from Medium pages, which is then saved off in the database.
 Medium have done a nice job with their meta tags, so we could probably use an html5 parser to get at it.

 ## App